 1 9 7 4 (UK)

-Costing half a million pounds, it was made to tie in with the centenary of Winston’s birth and starred beautiful American Lee Remick in the title role of Churchill’s mother, corseted into more than a hundred 1870s gowns.
+Costing half a million pounds, this Thames Television series was made to tie in with the centenary of Winston Churchill’s birth and starred beautiful American Lee Remick in the title role of Churchill’s mother, corseted into more than a hundred 1870s gowns.

 Ronald Pickup played her husband Lord Randolph Churchill, Barbara Perkins of Peyton Place fame was Aunt Leonie, and Christopher Cazenove came in as George Cornwallis-West, the man twenty years her junior with whom she had an affair.